fabianmichael/kirby-imageset/readme.md

 <details>
     <summary><strong>Will ImageSet slow down my site?</strong></summary>
     ImageSet has been designed for performance.
 But as it uses Kirby’s built-in thumbs API, the plugin needs check the existence of every thumb on every page load.
 On pages with dozens of image sets and hundreds of corresponding thumbs, you may notice a performance impact.
 In these cases, it is recommended to enable Kirby’s page cache or to switch to a web hosting plan that comes with fast SSD storage.
 When a page has to generate hundreds of thumbnails on load, this may also exceed your maximum script execution time.
-In the latter case, consider to use the [ImageKit](https://github.com/fabianmichael/kirby-imagekit) plugin for asynchronous thumbnail creation or cloud-based service.
+In the latter case, consider to use the <a href="https://github.com/fabianmichael/kirby-imagekit">ImageKit</a> plugin for asynchronous thumbnail creation or cloud-based service.
 </details>

 <details>